TheoryInPractice/MI-bicliques/README.md

   * `-h` --- Show a help message and exit.
   * `-t [TIMEOUT]`  --- Set a timeout for the algorithm.
   * `-c` --- Run in count-only mode; Do not output the bicliques, only count how many there are.
   * `-p [FILE_PATH]` --- Run in print mode; write the bicliques to file.
 Specify the path to and name of the file where the results should be stored.
+The output file is formatted such that each line is a single biclique with vertices comma-separated and sorted in ascending order.
   * `-l [FILE_PATH]` --- Print to file some statistics about the performance of the algorithm, including the runtime of algorithm components and the number of MIBs found.
 Specify the path to and name of the file where the results should be stored.

 Optional argument for just OCT-MIB: